 fully-qualified Java class name for a filter through which the input file is to be

-Rid attribute referring to yet another subsequent
+passed; and an Rid attribute referring to yet another subsequent

 element containing full information about the Java tool class that will invoke the

 Later in the tool registry, information about the BaseTransform_1.0 tool is specified, including its Java class name, and information about the parameters